zeropercenthappy/RetrofitUtils/README.md

     .addHeader(key, value)
     // option: if you have other interceptor to add .addInterceptor(yourInterceptor)
+    // option: if you have other network interceptor to add .addNetworkInterceptor(yourInterceptor)
     // option: if you want to define connect timeout (default is 10 sec) .connectTimeout(10_000)
     // option: if you want to define read timeout (default is 10 sec)